gclssvglx/python-workshop/slides.md

 (venv) $ python -m unittest discover
 ```

-The discover option on the end of that command means we need to tell Python where to find stuff.
+The `discover` option in that command means we need to tell Python where to find stuff - our tests in this case.

 To do that we need to create an empty file named `__init__.py` (that's double underscore either side of init).